Stormie spent her youth on the backs of ponies and horses, competing in her first horse show at two-years old.

 teaching a group of her own riding students at the age of 21.

 she was 23, she was managing the family farm and polo club and playing mixed and women's polo professionally.

 she spent the next 15 years competing in polo tournaments for clients, and with and against her mother Sue Sally and her sister Sunny.

 tournament victories, Stormie was a member of the winning Empire Polo team in the historic 1st USPA US Women's Open Polo Championship .

 became the Head Polo Coach for the University of Southern California's Men's and Women's polo teams.
 A job she excelled at for more than seven years.

 lessons and coaching polo teams for many years, Stormie was honored by the Robb Report as one of the top polo clinicians in the world.

-some time away from polo to raise her two daughters, Victoria and Elizabeth with her high school sweetheart and husband Mike.
+some time away from polo to raise her two daughters, Victoria and Elizabeth with her husband Mike.

 the equestrian world, she brought along a successful group of A-level hunter/jumper students at the Pebble Beach Equestrian Center.

 Stormie took a job with the newly formed Women's Championship Tournament (WCT) and working as the Director of Operations, helped it grow into the largest women's polo league in the world.